Including related provincial credits and benefits

 For more information, see When should you contact us?

-If a recalculation shows you have been overpaid the GST/HST credit, we will send you a notice to inform you of the balance owing.
+If a recalculation shows you have been overpaid the GST/HST credit, we will send you a GST/HST credit notice with a remittance voucher attached to inform you of the balance owing.
 We will keep all future GST/HST credit payments or income tax refunds until the balance is repaid.

 We will also apply GST/HST credit payments to amounts owing for income tax balances or amounts owing to other federal or provincial government programs.